 Director & Screenwriter - Producer - Composer

-French-brazilian Director, writer and composer Maximianno Cobra was born in Rio de
+French-brazilian Filmmaker, writer and composer Maximianno Cobra was born in Rio de

 Janeiro,Brazil.
 From a very early age he discovered his